MichaelXiongZJ/HHS_capstone-project/README.md

 * The game will have multiple maps depending on difficulties.
 * Local multiplayer - co-op & pvp
 * Abilities for players, including speed boost, hp regeneration, etc.
-* Different types of projectiles players and enemies can use.[a]
+* Different types of projectiles players and enemies can use.
 * Gears players can pick up to upgrade their weapons ex.
 Fire rate, damage.